Religious Educators Week

 Carson Jones

 Carson Jones (he/him/his) is the Lifespan Religious Education Coordinator at the Unitarian Universalist Congregation at Shelter Rock.
 He also serves as a member of the Metro New York Liberal Religious Educators Association (LREDA) Chapter Leadership Team, and the Continental LREDA Nominating Committee, also known as the NomCom-icorns.
 Carson is currently a Religious Education Credentialing candidate with the Unitarian Universalist Association and is a trained Our Whole Lives (OWL) sexuality educator at the elementary and adult levels.
 Throughout his career, Carson has tirelessly advocated for women’s rights, transgender inclusion, AIDS activism, and racial and economic justice.
 Carson has worked extensively in theatre and loves to sing.
-He has attended Ferry Beach with his family for 13 summers and this is their UU happy place.
-This is Carson’s third year as RE Week co-coordinator and helping to grow the souls of children, youth, and adults brings him infinite joy. |
+He has attended Ferry Beach with his family for 14 summers and this is their UU happy place.
+This is Carson’s fourth year as RE Week co-coordinator and helping to grow the souls of children, youth, and adults brings him infinite joy. |

-Minister of the WeekRev.
-Dr. Greg Boyd
+Minister of the Week:

 Rev. Dr. Gregory C. Carrow-Boyd (he/him) is a Religious Educator Credentialed at the Leadership Level.
-He serves our UU congregation in Honolulu, HI as Executive Minister of Religious Education.
+He serves our UU congregation in Honolulu, HI as Director of Religious Education and Worship.
 He also serves our wider Association as a LREDA Good Officer and Religious Education Credentialing Program Mentor.
 Greg loves to dance and to spend time with the special young people in his life.
-In his free time, Greg conducts research about and writes religious education, racial justice, and sexuality education curricula. |
+In his free time, Greg researches and writes racial justice, religious education, and sexuality education curricula. |

-Musician of the Week
+Musician of the Week:

 Laurie Loosigien